nogibjj/Project3_Kashaf/README.md

 # Project3_Kashaf

+In this project, I will be doing three different things with Sqlite.
+1. Generating a script that creates and queries a database using Sqlite
+2. Loading Datasets from Kaggle using Kaggle API
+3. Quering datasets from Kaggle to answer important research questions

-Generate a script that queries a database using Sqlite.
+Part 1: Generate a script that creates and queries a database using Sqlite:

-Part 1: Use Sqlite in Python

 Create and query tables within a database using SQLite in Python.
 In this demo, we’ll create a database to manage data about a grocery business.
+We will adhere to the following steps:
 1. install pysqlite3
 2. build the script.py file to create the table:
     i. define a connection (connection is used to connect to a database - pass in the name of the dataset, if you are referencing a new one then a new database will be created)